Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that reverse its input. script that displays all user and their home directories, sort by users command that find all empty files and directories in the current directory and all sub-directories
+write a script that reverse its input. script that displays all user and their home directories, sort by users command that find all empty files and directories in the current directory and all sub-directories script that lists all files with a .gif extension in the current directory and all its sub-directories